How to Target High-Intent and Long-Tail SEO Keywords

 That said, Google wants to ensure they rank authoritative and valuable content.
 So include internal and external links and answer your user’s questions.
 Then, please provide them with the information they’re looking for before they even have to ask.

-Doing all this while incorporating those high-intent keywords you researched will increase your site’s traffic, earning you more conversions.
+Doing all this while incorporating those high-intent keywords you researched will increase your site’s traffic and earn you more conversions.

 Conclusion